jaystack/functionly-doc/wiki/functionly-readme.md

 ```

 ### Create a dynamo table
-We need a DynamoTable because we want to store todo items.
-It will be named as `TodoTable`.
+We need a DynamoTable, called `TodoTable` because we want to store todo items.
 ```js
 import { DynamoTable, dynamoTable, injectable } from 'functionly'